Jaiv24/shopify-intern-challenge/README.md

 # Movie review Application
 This is a project for shopify developer intern challenge.
-Fall-2021
+Fall 2021

 ### [Live Preview](https://herokudjangoapp--1.herokuapp.com/)
 ## Contents